 The Okura Tokyo - Installations

-The Okura Tokyo is a luxury hotel opened in 1962 in Tokyo, Japan.
-Since its opening the hotel has gained international recognition, becoming a member of The Leading Hotels of the World.
+Temple of Japanese craft, the Okura Tokyo is a luxury hotel that opened in 1962 in Tokyo, Japan.
+Since its inauguration the hotel has gained international recognition, becoming a member of The Leading Hotels of the World.
 The historic main wing was demolished in 2015.
 Renovated by architect Yoshio Taniguchi in 2019.
-Yoshio Taniguchi, the son of architect Yoshiro Taniguchi, who designed the original Hotel Okura Tokyo, challenged himself to conceive a new skin for the hotel while preserving at its best the spirit of the iconic hotel.
+Yoshio Taniguchi, the son of architect Yoshiro Taniguchi, who designed the original Hotel Okura Tokyo, was commissioned with the renovation and the challenge to conceive a new skin for the hotel while preserving at its best the spirit of this iconic realm.
 The new Okura Tokyo preserves its traditional Japanese beauty, its simplicity and elegance to offer a new experience, between "traditional luxury" and "contemporary luxury".

-Tracing the spirit of the wisteria flower, “Wisteria’s Shadow” is drawn like an appearance, a fragile shadow revealing the shape of a precious flower that had once composed the designs in this hotel.
-A timeless installation, paying tribute to the magnificent Japanese-native Wisteria flower blossoms.
-Through our installation, you can see more than 2400 lightly toned purple crystals suspended in the entrance.
-Delicately twinkling as it captures light, the crystals echo both the iconic shape of wisteria and a dole of birds flying against the colored clouds composing the large artwork set against the surface of this majestic entrance.
+Tracing the spirit of the wisteria flower, “Wisteria’s Shadow” is located at the majestic entrance of the Okura Heritage wing of the hotel.
+The lighting installation is drawn like an appearance, a fragile shadow revealing the shape of a precious flower – wisteria - that had once composed the designs in this hotel.
+A timeless installation, paying tribute to this magnificent Japanese-native Wisteria flower blossoms.
+This installation is composed of more than 2400 lightly toned purple crystals suspended along the suspended staircase leading towards the Japanese restaurant of the hotel.
+Delicately twinkling as it captures light, the crystals echo both the iconic shape of wisteria and a dole of birds flying against the colored clouds composing the large artwork set against the surface of this beautiful hall.